-Taharoa Domain has seen some significant changes in its management over the years.
-In early times much of the perimeter of the lakes was grazed and that use perpetuated through to the 1980s.
+Kai Iwi Lakes has seen some significant changes in its management over the years.
+In early times much of the perimeter of the lakes was grazed and that use perpetuated through to the 1990s.
 Extensive forestry was established during the late 1960s and harvesting has occurred over the past 20 years, sometimes with dramatic effects.
 That impact is now healing and a new phase has commenced where restoring the natural ecology of the lakes and their setting has become a primary focus.

 Growing populations of people, particularly in Auckland, and constant improvements in transportation will inevitably lead to increasing user numbers and associated pressures.
-A significant challenge is to ensure that the outstanding status of all three lakes within Taharoa Domain is conserved as demand grows.
-Amongst the goals of this reserve management plan is to significantly enhance the qualities of the Domain whilst addressing use pressures.
+A significant challenge is to ensure that the outstanding status of all three lakes within Kai lwi Lakes is conserved as demand grows.
+Amongst the goals of this Reserve Management Plan is to significantly enhance the qualities of Kai lwi Lakes whilst addressing use pressures.

 The aquatic environment of the lakes is particularly vulnerable, with a potential for aggressive exotic species to be accidentally introduced and to then rapidly colonise the lakes.
 Threats to water quality from the wider catchment that influences the lakes is another significant matter.
-Reducing the risks and the likelihood of damage to water quality and aquatic ecology requires proactive management will involve a number of organisations.
+Reducing the risks and the likelihood of damage to water quality and aquatic ecology requires proactive management and will involve a number of organisations.
 There is a need to identify potential and pathway risks along with developing measures aimed at risk reduction (particularly education), surveillance, incursion response, readiness and monitoring.
 Continuing to build knowledge about the natural resources and processes that influence the Lakes will allow a fuller understanding of both the characteristics of the waterbodies and the ways those could be compromised.

-The Domain's terrestrial environment faces a comparable suite of threats, many of which are already well-established.
+Kai lwi Lakes' terrestrial environment faces a comparable suite of threats, many of which are already well-established.
 Addressing those land-based environmental challenges also requires scientifically-based programmes and monitoring which are supported with ongoing commitment.